Miley Cyrus’ Braless Crop Top Photo Ignites Instagram Debate

 The Inquisitr previously reported that the outfit was worn when Miley headed out for a date night with her girlfriend, Kaitlynn Carter, while the pair were in NYC for Fashion Week.
 Fans raved over the look, but it seems that not everyone loved the style.

-In the comment section of the post, some fans couldn’t seem to agree on whether they loved the look, or hated it, and some slammed the singer in the photo for everything from her style to her recent split with husband Liam Hemsworth.
+In the comments section of the post, some fans couldn’t seem to agree on whether they loved the look, or hated it, and some slammed the singer in the photo for everything from her style to her recent split from husband Liam Hemsworth.

 “Hasn’t washed her hair since Liam filed for divorce,” one critic wrote in the comment section.

-“Miley change your hairstyle, please,” another agreed, begging Cyrus to switch up her crispy, wet-looking waves.
+“Miley change your hairstyle, please,” another agreed, begging Miley to switch up her crispy, wet-looking waves.

 “Why did you have to do that to Liam.
-He loved you like wtf,” another follower who is clearly upset about Cyrus’ divorce to Hemsworth stated.
+He loved you like wtf,” another follower, who is clearly upset about Miley’s divorce from Liam, stated.

-However, the majority of the comments were positive as Miley’s loyal fans couldn’t help but gush over the singer.
+However, the majority of the comments were positive, as Miley’s loyal fans couldn’t help but gush over the singer.

 “You are so beautiful,” and admirer said.